ishkapoor2000/Gesture-Controlled-Web-Snake-Game/README.md

 ## Play the game [here](https://p5js-game-starter-1.ishkapoor.repl.co/)

-*Note*: Allow the camera to record your video live.
+*Note*: Allow the camera to display your video live.